 Although I’m sure it hasn’t sounded like it so far, I do have passions outside of the academic arena.
 When I’m not in school or at work, I can probably be found chasing any sign of warmth (I’m a SoCal transplant), experimentally baking, experimentally feeding said baked goods to my roommate, or just curled up with the Harry Potter series for the twenty-sixth time.

-Bryn Mawr College - AB, Sociology
+Undergraduate Degree: Bryn Mawr College - Bachelor in Arts, Sociology

-Bryn Mawr College - MSW, Social Work
+Graduate Degree: Bryn Mawr College - Master of Social Work, Social Work

 ACT Composite: 32